 In most cases, reasonable suspicion will not justify a warrantless search of a vehicle in Arizona.
 Reasonable suspicion involves an officer’s common-sense judgment that a person may have committed a traffic offense or a criminal violation.
 It is a lower standard than probable cause.

-For example, a police officer can pull your car over based on a reasonable suspicion that you violated a traffic law.
+A police officer can pull your car over based on a reasonable suspicion that you violated a traffic law.
 However, he or she cannot search your car simply based on the traffic violation without a warrant unless it relates to the reason for your stop.

 Finally, vehicle searches based on reasonable suspicion are allowed for vehicles that are parked on school property.
 For example, if the police are called because a high school student smells like he or she has been smoking marijuana, the police can search the student’s vehicle in the school’s parking lot to try to find drugs.